 Determine violations of this constitution and Bylaws or statutes within the powers of SGA.

-Failure to complete duties by an SGA official as defined by the Governing Documents of the Student Government Association
+Failure to complete duties by an SGA official as defined by the Governing Documents of the Student Government Association.

-Interpretation of any provision of the constitution, governing councils’ constitutions, and/or any governing documents
+Interpretation of any provision of the constitution, governing councils’ constitutions, and/or any governing documents.

-Host hearings regarding recall or impeachment of a Student Government Association members
+Host hearings regarding recall or impeachment of a Student Government Association members.

-Hear appeals on matters pertaining to Attendance, Code of Conduct, and Membership
+Hear appeals on matters pertaining to Attendance, Code of Conduct, and Membership.

-Hear appeals on matters pertaining to elections violations
+Hear appeals on matters pertaining to elections violations.

-Determine violations of election policy
+Determine violations of election policy.

 Remove members for breach of Attendance, Code of Conduct, and Membership policies with a simple majority vote.